Mobilon-Mobile-Technologies/buzine-app/README.md

 ![images](https://github.com/Mobilon-Mobile-Technologies/buzine-app/blob/master/assets/app_data/buzine.png)

-# How to Install ?
+# How to Setup ?

 Step1: Clone this Repository into your local machine

 Step2: Go inside the folder and run "npm install"

-Step3: Use your Firebase credentials and change data accordingly

-Step4: To Start the App run "npm run start"
+Step3: To Start the App run "npm run start"

 # Thank You !